pytorch/tutorials/CONTRIBUTING.md

     ```

 This command does not run your tutorial code.
 To build the tutorial in a
-way that executes the code, use `make docs`.
-However, unless you have a
+way that executes the code, use you could use `make docs`.
+However,
-GPU-powered machine and a proper PyTorch CUDA setup, running this `make`
+unless you have a GPU-powered machine and a proper PyTorch CUDA setup,
-command locally won't work.
-The continuous integration (CI) system will
+running this `make` command locally won't work.
+A more practical
+alternative might be to let the continuous integration (CI) system test
-test your tutorial when you submit your PR.
+your tutorial when you submit your PR.
+(See below.)

 ## Submit the PR ##